qubic/core/doc/contracts_oracles.md

 - `ORACLE_QUERY_STATUS_UNKNOWN`: Query not found / not valid.
 - `ORACLE_QUERY_STATUS_PENDING`: Query is being processed.
-- `ORACLE_QUERY_STATUS_COMMITTED`: The Quorum has committed to a oracle reply, but it has not been revealed yet.
+- `ORACLE_QUERY_STATUS_COMMITTED`: The Quorum has committed to an oracle reply, but it has not been revealed yet.
 - `ORACLE_QUERY_STATUS_SUCCESS`: The oracle reply has been confirmed and is available.
 - `ORACLE_QUERY_STATUS_UNRESOLVABLE`: No valid oracle reply is available, because computors disagreed about the value.
 - `ORACLE_QUERY_STATUS_TIMEOUT`: No valid oracle reply is available and timeout has hit.